 The members of Fontanella are actively engaged in commissioning and developing new and exciting music for recorder quintet.
 The ensemble is committed to encouraging contemporary composers to explore the sound possibilities of recorders, and the results to date have given a truly kaleidoscopic range of approach.
-Since 2003 the group has regularly performed music written especially for them, most notably at the Brighton Early Music Festival, Woodhouse Recorder Week and Skálholt Summer Concerts in Iceland.
-Current commissions include a new work from Finnish composer Tomi Raisanen and two new works (including one for square basses) by Steve Marshall.
+Since 2003 the group has regularly performed music written especially for them, most notably at the Brighton Early Music Festival, Woodhouse Recorder Week, Ardingly Arts Festival, Binham Priory and Skálholt Summer Concerts in Iceland.
+Recent commissions include Tim Coker’s Wild Wood for Paetzold basses and Taiga by Tomi Raisanen.

 Composers who have written for Fontanella